 If you can, open a free business bank account, so you aren’t spending money needlessly to accomplish this goal.

-Similarly, if you decided that the employee retention credit, a payroll tax credit, was a better and more immediate source of relief for your business, you are ineligible for a PPP loan on top of that at the moment.
 And although you can accept both a PPP loan and an economic injury disaster loan (EIDL), you cannot use your EIDL to cover payroll costs in that instance, since that is the primary use case for a PPP loan.

 If you’ve decided for whatever reason that the PPP loan is not necessary for your business—perhaps you’ve had a change in fortune, or don’t feel comfortable abiding by the existing guidelines—the government has given businesses the opportunity to return their loan proceeds.